Integrated System of Occupational and Industrial Safety Management

 OHSAS 18001 is an international standard for developing occupational health and safety management systems.
 Its main goal is to help companies of all types create an efficient occupational health and safety management system.

-Gazprom was successfully certified under OHSAS 18001:2007 ‘Occupational Health and Safety Management Systems.’
+In 2014, Gazprom’s Integrated System was successfully certified under OHSAS 18001:2007 ‘Occupational Health and Safety Management Systems.’
+A recertification audit performed in 2017 verified the conformity of the System with the OHSAS 18001:2007 standard.

 The certification applies to Gazprom’s Administration and 42 subsidiaries specializing in production, treatment, transmission, processing, distribution and storage of natural gas, gas condensate and oil.